Welcome! I am an Associate Professor of Microeconomics in the Department of Economics at the University of Antwerp.

 My research interests include consumer demand, revealed preference theory, family and labor economics, with aspects of behavioral economics.

-Togetherness in the collective household (with Alex Theloudis and Bertrand Verheyden)
+Togetherness in the Household (with Alexandros Theloudis and Bertrand Verheyden)